block-core/documentation/docs/coldstaking/coldstake.md

 When cold staking a user will create an additional coldstaking wallet and send the funds from the main wallet to the cold staking wallet

-There are two main options to use solo cold staking
+There are two main options to use solo cold staking:
-1. Run both wallets on the same node, this is useful for a miner that is operating a staking node at home.
+1. **Run both wallets on the same node** - this is useful for a miner that is operating a staking node at home.
-2. Run a staking node in the cloud, the main wallet stays offline, this is useful for users that don't want to deal with runnig a phisycal pc.
+2. **Run a staking node in the cloud** - the main wallet stays offline and only needs to come online to spend or receive coins, this is useful for users that don't want to deal with runnig a phisycal pc.

 ### Getting started